emvc/emvc-guide/content/guide/controllers.md

 #### Defining a Controller

-In Locomotive, controllers are instances of `Controller`.
+In emvc, controllers are instances of `Controller`.
 Defining a new controller is as simple as creating an instance and exporting it via the module.

 ```javascript